keisentraut/python-comdirect-api/README.md

 # Prerequisites

-This module needs the following packages:
+This module needs the following packages.
+This will be checked before the start:
 pandas
 json
 datetime